k0lter/autopostgresqlbackup/Documentation.md

 ### CREATE_DATABASE

-Include or not `CREATE DATABASE` statments in dabatbases backups.
+Include or not `CREATE DATABASE` statements in dabatbases backups.

 **default**: `yes`